omahs/availproject.github.io/docs/clash-of-nodes/dymension/dymension.md

 After initializing your RollApp, you will receive several key addresses, including both Dymension and Avail addresses, which require funding for operational purposes.

-To fund these addresses, follow these steps in Dymension's Discord:
+To fund the the Dymension addresses, follow these steps in Dymension's Discord:

-1. **Access the froopyland-faucet and avail-faucet channels**: Navigate to the **`#froopyland-faucet`** channel in Dymension's Discord to fund your Dymension RollApp addresses, and to the **`#avail-faucet`** channel to fund your Avail address.
+1. **Access the Discord faucet channel**: Navigate to the **`#froopyland-faucet`** channel in Dymension's Discord to fund your Dymension RollApp addresses.

-   :::note
+   :::caution
    Use only the **#froopyland-faucet** channel.
 Avoid the **#dymension-faucet channel**, as it provides tokens for the old Dymension devnet.
    :::